isomerpages/moe-sls/_teacher-user-guide/Organise/(B1) Manage Class Group Resources (Enhanced).md

 <hr>
 <ol data-tight="true" class="tight">
 <li>
-<p>Class Group Resources are Lessons that are uploaded to the Class Group
+<p>Class Group Resources are Modules that are uploaded to the Class Group
 without assignment and do not have a due date.
 Teachers may use this feature to curate and share supplementary resources with students, for them to attempt on their own as self-study or meet different learner profiles.</p>